-This chapter will illustrate how to use the Ultra Sigma software to remotely control the signal generator (take DG832 as an example) via the various interfaces.
+This chapter will illustrate how to use the Ultra Sigma software to remotely control the signal generator (take DG2102 as an example) via the various interfaces.
 Please refer to Ultra Sigma help documentation to install the software and the required components correctly.
 You can download the latest version of the software from www.rigol.com.

-When the instrument is in remote control, the front panel keys (except the Power key and Help/Local key) and the touch screen are locked.
-At this time, you can press Help/Local to exit the remote mode.
+When the instrument is in remote control, the front panel keys (except the Power key and Arb/Help/Local key) and the touch screen are locked.
+At this time, press the Shift key and its backlight turns on.
+Then you can press Arb/Help/Local to exit the remote mode.